Tuesday, July 26, 2016

 Off of St. Rd.
 446

-Monroe Lake offers a number of recreation opportunities, but Paynetown SRA is my pick for the best all-in-one option.
+Monroe Lake offers a number of recreation opportunities, but Paynetown SRA is a great all-in-one option.
 There's a swimming beach, boat rentals, hiking trails, plus primitive and RV camping with a playground nearby.
 One of the coolest things about this SRA is all the programming those goes on year-round, from guided tours highlighting the wildlife in the area to arts and crafts projects.
 There's a $7 gate fee from spring through fall, or you can buy a DNR annual pass for $50 and get into all the state parks.